ramonpeter/ramonpeter.github.io/content/project/madnis/index.md

   - Event generation
 ---

-MadNIS is a Python library for neural (multi-channel) importance sampling based on PyTorch.
+MadNIS is a Python library for neural importance sampling based on PyTorch.

 <!--more-->